Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

 [`management-nodes-rollout` stage documentation](../stages/management_nodes_rollout.md) for details and adjust the examples below if necessary.

 **Important** There is a different procedure for  `management-nodes-rollout` depending on whether or not CSM is being upgraded.
-The two procedures differ in whether or not the NCN storage nodes and NCN master nodes are upgraded.
+The two procedures differ in the handling of NCN storage nodes and NCN master nodes.
 If CSM is not being upgraded, then NCN storage nodes and NCN master nodes will not be upgraded and will be updated by the CFS configuration created in [update-cfs-config](../stages/update_cfs_config.md).
+If CSM is being upgraded, the NCN storage nodes and NCN master nodes will be upgraded.
 Both procedures use the same steps for rebuilding/upgrading NCN worker nodes.
 Select **one** of the following procedures based on whether or not CSM is being upgraded.

 - [Management-nodes-rollout with CSM upgrade](#651-management-nodes-rollout-with-csm-upgrade)
 - [Management-nodes-rollout with no CSM upgrade](#652-management-nodes-rollout-with-no-csm-upgrade)